Calella: Early history

+Modern History

 During the sixteenth century, the city was drawing up its urban framework.
 In 1525, the Pope authorized the construction of a church.
 Three years later, the works of the temple began.
 While the Church was being built, the people of Calella received the sacraments in the chapel of Sant Elm.
 In 1564, the new church was consecrated.
 In 1599, Gastó de Moncada, Marquis of Aitona and Viscount of Cabrera, granted new privileges establishing the definitive organization of the municipal council, represented by juries and councillors, renewable annually, and dividing the inhabitants into three classes: wealthy, craftsmen and day labourers.
 In the 1570s, Abraham Ortelius first mapped Calella's name on a map of the peninsula.
 In 1586, Calella already had an urban plan made to scale.

 After a long period of stagnation due to wars and epidemics that ravaged the country during the seventeenth century, growth continued.
 In 1714, once the War of the Spanish Succession ended, the city began a process of demographic and economic growth, going from the 768 inhabitants in 1718 to 2,637 in 1787.
 During these years, the traditional agricultural and fishing activities were expanded with boat construction.
 The last third of the century, thanks to the liberalization of trade with the American colonies, was the golden age of overseas trade, which contributed decisively to the industrial development of the entire region.
 In 1790, there were already more than 200 looms dedicated to the manufacture of silk and cotton stockings.

 By the end of the century, many new streets had been added to the initial nucleus, making Església Street and Jovara Street the new central streets.